 We had to end our tasty dinner on a sweet note, so we tried the dessert of the day.
 It was a unique blend of flavors combining rhubarb, caramel, and chocolate.
 From start to finish, I was impressed with the balanced flavors, fresh ingredients, and imagination showcased in these dishes and cocktails.
 Now, that I’ve dined here for dinner, I’m even more interested in trying Ollie Food + Spirits for brunch!

 As someone who appreciates farm-to-table dining like I experienced at Ollie Food + Spirits, I’d love to know where you’ve had delicious restaurant meals made with local ingredients.
-Tell me about your experience in a comment below!
+Please tell me about your experience in a comment below, and follow me on Instagram to see where I’m dining next!